Primary navigation

 Each thread includes a built-in terminal scoped to the current project or worktree.
 Toggle it using the terminal icon in the top right of the app or by pressing Cmd+J.

 Use the terminal to validate changes, run scripts, and perform Git operations without leaving the app.
+Codex can also read the current terminal output, so it can check the status of a running development server or refer back to a failed build while it works with you.

 Common tasks include: